 Freedom from the Law and Spiritual Growth

 Paul wrote the epistle to the Galatians to combat and expose the error of legalism which had been brought into these churches by false teachers.
 He charged the Galatians with being removed from the grace of Christ to another gospel, but which he said was not another, but that there were some who would pervert the gospel of Christ.
-See Gal.
-1:617.
-He said to them, "If any man preach any other gospel unto you than that which ye have received, let him be accursed," Gal.
-1:9.
+See Galatians 1:6,7.
+He said to them, "If any man preach any other gospel unto you than that which ye have received, let him be accursed," Galatians 1:9.
 He even went so far as to say, "I would that they were even cut off which trouble you."
-See Gal.
-5:12.
+See Galatians 5:12.

-After severely rebuking the Galatians for their unstability and denouncing the legalistic teachers who were troubling them he said, "Stand fast therefore in the liberty wherewith Christ bath made us free, and be not entangled again with the yoke of bondage."
-Gal.
-5:1.
+After severely rebuking the Galatians for their unstability and denouncing the legalistic teachers who were troubling them he said, "Stand fast there in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage."
+Galatians 5:1.

 We need to go back to the word of God again and study anew the law, and our freedom from the same.
 This writer believes that at least nine church members out of ten, and four preachers out of five are in some measure entangled in the meshes of the law.

-As a proof that the above statement is true I refer to an article which recently appeared in one of our papers.
+As a proof that the above statement is true, I refer to an article which recently appeared in one of our papers.
 The writer said that he was under eleven commandments, the ten which were written on tables of stone, and the new commandment which Jesus gave that we should love one another.
 And he thanked God that he was under eleven.
 Well, we shall see that the ten commandments which are written in tables of stone are called the ministration of DEATH and the ministration of CONDEMNATION.
-3:7-9.
+2 Corinthians 3:7-9.
 So this man was thanking God that he was under the ministration of DEATH and the ministration of CONDEMNATION.
 I thank God that I have been made FREE from the law of sin and DEATH, and am standing in the liberty wherewith Christ has made me free, and that I am not under the ten commandments.
 Such persons still have the veil over their hearts.
 After speaking about the ministration of DEATH and of CONDEMNATION in 2 Corinthians 3:7-11, and saying that this ministration had been done away, Paul went on to say, "But even unto this day, when Moses is read, the veil is upon their heart," 2 Corinthians 3:15.

 The Law Stands or Passes As A Whole